free-audio/clap/conventions/extension-id.md

 ## History

-Before this document was written, existing extension didn't honor those rules.
+Before this document was written, existing extensions didn't honor these rules.
-Some stable extension include the string `draft` in their ID.
+Some stable extensions include the string `draft` in their ID.
-We decided to keep those in order to maintain the binary compatibility.
+We decided to keep those in order to maintain binary compatibility.